-You get many more matte shades compared to the other palettes (I count five), as well as six metallics, and a single pressed glitter.
+You get many more matte shades in Dawngazing compared to the other palettes (I count five), along with six metallics, and a single pressed glitter.
 Given the range of light and dark tones, and the greater number of mattes I think this palette definitely has the most standalone potential.
 That being said, it’s also very monochromatic.
 You can create a look that leans more peach, or a look that leans more purple/berry, but your creativity is a little limited unless you bring in another palette.

 Get the Look

 To create this look above, I used the shade Sunrise as a transition in the crease, layered with the shade Carina and Twilight in the outer corner.
-On the lid is the shade Aurora transitioned into a bit of Lynx.
+On my lids I used the shade Aurora transitioned into a bit of Lynx.
 I also lined my lower waterline and upper lashline with the Persona Cosmetics Pencil Eyeliner in Brown.

 The Stargazing Palette